kogcyc/files/teeth/readme.md

 a Python3 script to generate bicycle sprocket and chainring shapes in SVG
 <br/><br/>

-> I grew increasingly frustrated with sprocket designs
+> I grew increasingly frustrated with graphic representations of sprockets
 > that lacked a convincing sense of realism.
 > So, I proposed a streamlined solution.
 >